Showing posts with label tools. Show all posts

 5) A set of pots and pans - A full set of pots and pans may be the biggest waste of all.
 You never use all the sizes.
 Finally, I donated the huge stock pot and mystery size to Housing Works (a charity), and I don't miss them!
 More space in the cupboard!
 Go to Home Goods/TJ Maxx and buy only sizes you need.

-Since I have no spot for an ice cream maker, bread maker, pasta maker, tomato slicer, apple peeler, etc., etc, etc., Manhattan saved me from making a slew of specialized gadget mistakes!
+Since I have no space for an ice cream maker, bread maker, pasta maker, tomato slicer, apple peeler, etc., etc, etc., Manhattan saved me from making a slew of specialized gadget mistakes!
 Bread is so simple to kneed and bake in the oven.

 How about you?
 What kitchen tools have been a waste of your money?